its-Shivam732/RagSpark/RagSpark/ResultAuditLog/understandingLogs.md

 ### 🔍 Understanding the Results/Audit Log https://github.com/its-Shivam732/RagSpark/blob/main/RagSpark/ResultAuditLog/rag_audit.log
 For result metrics, I used an audit log–based design that tracks each important pipeline event and result.
 This ensures complete visibility into execution flow and simplifies validation and performance analysis.
+I have implemented this by writing custom AuditLoger class [View class]https://github.com/its-Shivam732/RagSpark/blob/main/RagSpark/src/main/scala/com/rag/AuditLogger.scala which tracks every step of the pipeline and stores the result metrics.

 The audit log shows **three complete pipeline runs** demonstrating incremental processing: